The Bernard Williams Essay Prize | 2024

 “Is AI a Threat to Human Creativity?”

-Deadline: 5pm (GMT) on Monday, September 30th, 2024.
+- Deadline: 5pm (BST) on Monday, September 30th, 2024.

-Embrace this chance to contribute to the discourse on AI and creativity, and potentially earn recognition for your insights.
+Delve into the debate on AI and creativity, showcase your ideas, and potentially earn recognition for your insights.

 2023 Competition Winner